elmahio/documentation/docs/creating-rules-to-perform-actions-on-messages.md

+---
+title: Creating Rules to Perform Actions on Messages
+description: elmah.io comes with a great rule engine for performing various actions when messages are logged in your log.
+Learn about how to set them up here.
+---

 # Creating Rules to Perform Actions on Messages

 elmah.io comes with a great rule engine for performing various actions when messages are logged in your log.